ubreddy/rezolve-docs/docs/use-cases/it.md

 # IT Service Management

-AITSM implementation for IT service desks and support teams.
+Rezolve.ai implementation for IT service desks and support teams.

 ## Overview

-Comprehensive IT service management using AITSM's AI-powered features.
+Comprehensive IT service management using Rezolve.ai's AI-powered features.

 _Suggested Image: "it-service-desk.png" - IT service management overview_